GriffinCanCode/ArtificialOS/kernel/src/permissions/README.md

 ## Overview

-The permissions module provides a **single source of truth** for all permission checks across the kernel.
-It replaces scattered permission logic with a unified, auditable, and performant system.
+The permissions module provides an interface for checking and managing permissions across the kernel.

 ## Architecture